claytonjwong/haiku/README.md

 ## Happy

 ```
-😵 Instead of just me
+😵 Instead of just Me
-🤘 I'll focus on us and we
+🤘 I'll focus on Us and We
-🙂 Then I'll be happy
+🙂 Then I'll be Happy
 ```